tkoch96/root_dns_latency/root_dns_latency.md

 On Modern DNS Behavior and Properties
 DNS Performance and the Effectiveness of Caching D-mystifying the D-root Address Change
-Authority Server Selection of DNS Caching Resolvers[g] Recursives in the Wild: Engineering Authoritative DNS Servers (studies looking at web performance/how user caching effects it) Measuring and mitigating web performance bottlenecks in broadband access networks
+Authority Server Selection of DNS Caching Resolvers[i] Recursives in the Wild: Engineering Authoritative DNS Servers (studies looking at web performance/how user caching effects it) Measuring and mitigating web performance bottlenecks in broadband access networks
-WePR: A tool for Automated Web Performance Measurement Demystifying Page Load Performance with WProf[h] Practical Challenge Response for DNS
+WePR: A tool for Automated Web Performance Measurement Demystifying Page Load Performance with WProf[j] Practical Challenge Response for DNS
-DNS Resolvers Considered Harmful[i]
+DNS Resolvers Considered Harmful[k]
 Studies looking at root servers and queries that land at them On eliminating root nameservers from the DNS
 DNS Measurements at a Root Server